OmishaPatel/JAVA/README.md

-This repository contains all the projects and assignments in JAVA from University of the People Programming Class.
+This repository contains all the programming assignments in JAVA from University of the People Programming Class.